corelight/zeek2es/Readme.md

   -d DATASTREAM, --datastream DATASTREAM
                         Instead of an index, use a data stream that will rollover at this many GB.
 Recommended is 50 or less.  (default: 0 - disabled)
   -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
 Takes longer, but worth it.
+  -p SPLITFIELD, --splitfield SPLITFIELD
+                        A comma delimited list of additional fields to split with the ingestion pipeline, if enabled.  (default: empty string - disabled)
   -j, --jsonlogs        Assume input logs are JSON.
   -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.
   -t, --timestamp       Keep the time in timestamp format.